Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-and $D_i(M)$, $D_i(M')$, $D_i(M'')$, $D_i(N)$ vanish for other $i$.} \ms This generalizes a well-known assertion in the isolated singularity case where $M''=N=0$.
-Theorem~1 implies that $M'$, $M''$ and $N$ are Cohen-Macaulay graded $R$-modules of dimension $0$, $1$ and $1$ respectively (but $M$ itself is not Cohen-Macaulay).
+\nin and $D_i(M)$, $D_i(M')$, $D_i(M'')$, $D_i(N)$ vanish for other $i$.} \ms This generalizes a well-known assertion in the isolated singularity case with $M''\,{=}\,N\,{=}\,0$.
+Theorem~T1{1} implies that the graded $R$-modules $M'$, $M''$, and $N$ are Cohen-Macaulay with dimension $0$, $1$ and $1$ respectively (but $M$ itself is not Cohen-Macaulay).
 Moreover $M'$ is graded self-dual, and $M''$ and $N$ are graded dual of each other, up to a shift of grading. \sk For $k\in\Z$, set

-Let $g:=\msum_{i=1}^nx_i^d$, and $\gamma_k:=\dim(H^nK_g^{\ssb})_k=\dim\bl(\Om^n/\,\msum_{i=1}^n\, x_i^{d-1}\Om^n\br){}_k$, so that
+\nin Let $g:=\msum_{i=1}^nx_i^d$, and $\gamma_k:=\dim(H^nK_g^{\ssb})_k=\dim\bl(\Om^n/\,\msum_{i=1}^n\, x_i^{d-1}\Om^n\br){}_k$, so that \htt{2}{}

-(Here $g$ can be any homogeneous polynomial of degree $d$ with an isolated singular point.)
-It is known (see \cite{Di2}, \cite{DiSt1}, \cite{DiSt2}) that
+\nin (Here $g$ can be any homogeneous polynomial of degree $d$ with an isolated singular point.)
+It is known (see \cite{Di2}, \cite{DiSt1}, \cite{DiSt2}) that \htt{3}{}

-since the Euler characteristic of a bounded complex is independent of its differential if the components of the complex are finite dimensional. \sk By the first assertion of (0.1) together with (1.1.4) for $i=1$ and by (0.2), we get the following symmetries: \ms\nin {\bf Corollary~1.}\q $\mu'_k=\mu'_{nd-k},\q\gamma_k=\gamma_{nd-k}\q(k\in\Z)$. \ms Let $Z:=\{f=0\}\subset Y:=\PP^{n-1}$, and $\Si:=\Sg\,Z$.
-The total Tjurina number $\tauZ$ is defined by
+\nin since the Euler characteristic of a bounded complex is independent of its differential if the components of the complex are finite dimensional. \sk By the first assertion of (1{1}) together with (1.1.4{1.1.4}) for $i=1$ and by (2{2}), we get the following symmetries: \htt{C1}{}\msn {\bf Corollary~1.}\q $\mu'_k=\mu'_{nd-k}\q(k\in\Z)$. \ms This is compatible with the symmetry $\gamma_k=\gamma_{nd-k}$.
+Set $Z:=\{f=0\}\subset Y:=\PP^{n-1}$, and $\Si:=\Sg\,Z$.
+The total Tjurina number $\tauZ$ is defined by \htt{4}{}